Teen Home • Teen Events • Teen Links • Donations

 These events are for youth in grades 7 and up.
 No need to pre-register.
 Just come!
 And be sure to bring your friends.

-Click on Teen Programs for specific dates and programs.
+Click on Teen Events for specific dates and programs.

 Teen Book Club

-Teen Book Club currently meets one Friday a month.
-Open to any youth, grades 7 and up, in the area interested in lively book discussion.
-If you are interested in joining and Fridays don’t work, please let us know.
+HS Teen Book Club currently meets one Friday a month.
+Open to any youth, grades 9 and up, in the area interested in lively book discussion.
+For youth in grades 6 to 8, we have the Between the Lines book club which also meets one Friday a month.
+If you are interested in joining one of these book clubs and Fridays don’t work, please let us know.
 Check the events page for book titles.